310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 <th>(All those raised fists will turn towards you instead.)</th>

-<th>(… Hm, then I guess I’ve got no other choice.
+<th>(…Hm, then I guess I’ve got no other choice.
 If that’s what they’re gonna do, then I just gotta protect ya.)</th>

 <th>(I’ll make sure of it this time— I’ll protect my treasured friend in a respectable way—without a single shred of violence.)</th>